 Should your investments be managed any differently just because you are a woman?
 Absolutely not.
 Any suggestion of such an idea would be insulting.
-What determines an investment strategy are things such as time horizon, risk tolerance, comfort with volatility, and end goal -- not gender.
+What determines an investment strategy are things such as time horizon, risk tolerance, comfort with volatility, and an end goal - not gender.
 If a man and woman have the exact same financial goals, they should have the same investment strategy.

 So let’s make one thing clear: this is not about giving special treatment to a woman’s investments.
-However, through our experience we recognize that women want to work with other women.
+However, through our experience, we recognize that women want to work with other women.
 We have things in common.
 We get what you mean.
 We won’t judge that your Macy’s bill is higher than your car payment.
 (But we can help with that if you want).
-The most important thing to us, is to be an available resource to women who would prefer, for whatever reason, to get financial and investment advice from another woman.
+The most important thing to us is to be an available resource to women who would prefer, for whatever reason, to get financial and investment advice from another woman.
 It’s that simple.